 What if the emotional abuse suffered by you and your children during the divorce did not stop and persisted on into post-divorce life?
 What recourse could you have towards your spouse?

-An extreme, but possibly justified, response to this continued emotional abuse would be to request that a court terminate the parental rights of your spouse towards your children.
-Obviously, the behavior would need to be extreme to justify such a request.
+An extreme but possibly justified response to this continued emotional abuse would be to request that a court terminate your spouse's parental rights towards your children.
+The behavior would need to be extreme to justify such a request.

 Your children would have had to suffer greatly, both physically and mentally, at the hands of your spouse.
-This is not something that courts take lightly and obviously to be successful you would have to stack your evidence as high as the ceiling.
+This is not something that courts take lightly, and, to be successful, you would have to stack your evidence as strong as the ceiling.

-If your children are seeing a counselor or therapist because of the abuse by your spouse what the children tell their counselor, as well as what your ex-spouse tells the counselor, can have a huge impact on what a court decides to do as far as termination of parental rights is concerned.
+If your children are seeing a counselor or therapist because of the abuse by your spouse, what the children tell their counselor, as well as what your ex-spouse tells the counselor, can have a significant impact on what a court decides to do as far as termination of parental rights is concerned.

-If your spouse does not seem remorseful or speaks about acting destructively towards you and your children again this could be seen as grounds to consider a complete termination of parental rights.
+Suppose your spouse does not seem remorseful or speaks about acting destructively towards you and your children again.
+In that case, this could be seen as grounds to consider a complete termination of parental rights.

 Grounds for termination of parental rights connected to emotional abuse

-For your own sake, it is important to keep an eye on what your children say about what your spouse tells them both during and after a divorce.
-If you believe that your children are being abused emotionally it is your duty to respond by either discussing it with your attorney or addressing it through the legal system.
+For your own sake, it is essential to keep an eye on what your children say about what your spouse tells them both during and after a divorce.
+If you believe that your children are being abused emotionally, you must respond by either discussing it with your attorney or addressing it through the legal system.

-Though emotional abuse does not leave physical scars in many cases, the emotional residue is harmful and long lasting as well.
+Though emotional abuse does not leave physical scars in many cases, the emotional residue is also harmful and long-lasting.